arborchat/wisteria/README.md

 > What is this?

 `wisteria` is a minimal terminal arbor client.
-It can receive messages through the [Sprout protocol](https://arbor.chat/specifications/sprout.md) connecting to an Arbor relay as well as read messages directly from disk..
+It can receive messages directly from a relay through the [Sprout protocol](https://arbor.chat/specifications/sprout.md).

-> Why is reading from disk useful?

-It lets you acquire nodes from essentially any transport.
-You can store your history in syncthing, dropbox, a mounted google drive folder, or whatever else.
-This allows you to configure history replication via a variety of protocols and techniques if Sprout either isn't viable or isn't convenient.

-## Developing
+## Contributing

 Want to work on `wisteria`?
 Here's how to do common stuff: